Anne Dawson (broadcaster): Journalism career

-After studying English at university, Salisbury-born Dawson began her career as a trainee journalist at a local newspaper before joining BBC South Today in Southampton as a production journalist, reporter and presenter.
+After studying English at Exeter University, Salisbury-born Dawson began her career as a trainee journalist at the Salisbury Times and Journal before joining Radio Victory in Portsmouth, then BBC Radio Brighton BBC South Today in Southampton as a production journalist, reporter and presenter.
 She also worked for the South East edition of TVS's regional news programme Coast to Coast, as a district reporter in Brighton and later, Maidstone.

 In January 1989, Dawson became a main presenter of the then-new Central News South service for the South Midlands, alongside Wesley Smith.
 The presenting duo became the longest-serving partnership in ITV regional news.
 As well as presenting Central News South, she presented non-news regional programmes including Lifeline, Central Post and Heart of the Country (as a reporter).

 Teaching career

 In 2001, Dawson turned down a presenting role on the ITV News Channel with a view to presenting national news bulletins on ITV1.
-A year later, she left Central News South and began training as a teacher, during which, she taught English Literature in several secondary schools.
+A year later, she left Central News South and began training as a teacher, during which, she taught English Literature in several secondary schools in Oxfordshire.

-Dawson is now Head of Media School and lectures in Journalism at the University of Gloucestershire, based at the Park Campus studios in Cheltenham.
+Dawson founded and led the School of Creative Industries at the University of Gloucestershire, based at the Park Campus studios in Cheltenham.